HelisLT/eneba-client/docs/howto/declared-stock.md

 ## Payloads

-Every request from Eneba.com side will be authenticated by the `Authorization` header using the Bearer type and value, submitted when registering the `API callback`.
+Every request from the Eneba.com side will be authenticated by the `Authorization` header using the Bearer type and value, submitted when registering the `API callback`.

 ### Reservation Request

-The system will make one call to the `Reservation` endpoint with 60s timeout.
-In case of error the buyer will be informed about the unavailable stock.
+The system will make one call to the `Reservation` endpoint with a 60s timeout.
+In case of error, the buyer will be informed about the unavailable stock.

 POST
 ```json